garieiro/ask-me-something-backend/README.md

 - After entering the pgAdmin dasboard you will have to configure the server:
-  - In General it can be the chosen name, for example: askme_docker_db;
+  - In General it can be the chosen name, for example: askme_docker_db
   - In Connection:
     - Host Name: db
     - Port: 5432